NrgXnat/xnat-docker-compose/README.md

     This environmental variable is used by JupyterHub to communicate with your XNAT.

 4. JupyterHub must be running on the master node of a Docker swarm.
-To initialize a swarm.
+To initialize a swarm
 ```
 $ docker swarm init
 ```